Documentation Home

 Excerpts from this Manual

-utf8 has been used by MySQL is an alias for the utf8mb3 character set, but this usage is being phased out; as of MySQL 8.0.28, SHOW statements and columns of Information Schema tables display utf8mb3 instead.
-For more information, see Section 10.9.2, “The utf8mb3 Character Set (3-Byte UTF-8 Unicode Encoding)”.
+utf8 has been used by MySQL in the past as an alias for the utf8mb3 character set, but this usage is now deprecated; in MySQL 8.0, SHOW statements and columns of INFORMATION_SCHEMA tables display utf8mb3 instead.
+For more information, see Section 12.9.2, “The utf8mb3 Character Set (3-Byte UTF-8 Unicode Encoding)”.

 Note